-In view of the immense volume of exports from Germany, export controls are chiefly confined to checking customs documentations, in addition to which the financial accounts of the exporting companies are screened by external auditors commissioned by the customs or tax authorities.
-The latter measure, which can, as a rule, be undertaken at any time without suspicion of offense, is in practice implemented when there is information indicating the possibility that the exporter may have deviated from applicable rules.
+Export Control enforcement includes the checking of customs documentations, in addition to which the financial accounts of the exporting companies are screened by external auditors commissioned by the customs or tax authorities.
+The latter measure, which can, as a rule, be undertaken at any time without suspicion of offence, is in practice implemented when there is information indicating the possibility that the exporter may have deviated from applicable rules.
 Such information mainly derives from preliminary investigations carried out by the Customs Investigation Service, from observation of the market by the Customs Criminological Office and from its findings gained by monitoring mail and telecommunications in order to prevent serious violations of the AWG and the KWKG.

 The Customs Investigation Service consists of the Customs Criminological Office in Cologne and 8 regional customs investigation offices.
 Throughout Germany, some 2300 investigation officers are deployed.
 The customs investigation offices are local federal agencies, but they are responsible for investigations covering the entirety of Germany.
-The Customs Criminological Office functions as an information and coordination center for the Customs Investigation Service; it conducts its own investigations in supra-regional cases, and is authorized to issue instructions, in individual cases, to all investigating authorities of the customs administration.
+The Customs Criminological Office functions as an information and coordination centre for the Customs Investigation Service; it conducts its own investigations in supra-regional cases, and is authorized to issue instructions, in individual cases, to all investigating authorities of the customs administration.